wepasec/wepasec.github.io/workers/signup-form/README.md

 # Resend signup worker

-A minimal Cloudflare Worker that parses a form on the static site and updated the Resend mailing list.
+A Cloudflare Worker that parses a form on the static site and updates the Resend mailing list.

 ## Test locally